ido106/Students-Database/README.md

 Student "Israel Israeli" removed from class "89211 Advanced Programming 2".
 ```
 If the input is invalid, the message ```Error: invalid name or class number``` is printed.
-If the student is not registered for one of the courses, the request is not executed and the message ```Error: student is not a member of class "89211 Advanced Programming 2".``` is printed.
+If the student is not registered to one of the courses, the request is not executed and the message ```Error: student is not a member of class "89211 Advanced Programming 2".``` is printed.

 ### Print a course with its students
 The system receives a course number and prints the registered students in the course with their grades.